|

 pathname and no host name element is specified, the

-the batch job to the value of the absolute pathname
+batch job to the value of the absolute pathname derived

-relative to the current directory of the process that
+the current directory of the process that executes the

 If the path_name option-argument constitutes a relative